- Discuss resuscitation decisions with the patient or with relatives and carers.

-It is sometimes difficult to decide whether the risks of CPR outweigh the potential benefits and occasionally patients or their family disagree about whether a DNACPR order is appropriate.
+It's sometimes difficult to decide if CPR risks outweigh the potential benefits, and occasionally patients or their family disagree about whether a DNACPR order is appropriate.

 - If the benefits, burdens and risks of CPR are finely balanced, the patient's wishes will usually be the deciding factor.